AbAstris/OPG_statistics/README.md

 # OPG_statistics
-This is a repository to hold the R code for statistical analysis of imaging and visual measurements of OPG patients and healthy controls (both cross-sectional and longitudinal analyses).
-Models include standard linear regression, linear mixed-effects, and bivariate mixed-effects.
+This is a repository to hold the R code for statistical analysis of imaging and visual measurements, including standard linear regression, univariate mixed-effects, and bivariate mixed-effects models.

+These codes were originally designed assess diffusion tensor imaging (DTI) parameters of the optic radiations for healthy controls and optic pathway glioma (OPG) patients, as well as visual measurements (visual acuity, VA) of OPG patients.